OmGoyal27/Ompy/README.md

     - The execfunc command executes a function present in the Python script.
     - The argument to pass is the function name without parentheses.
     - For eg; execfunc example_execfunc

+- Playaudio

+    - The playaudio command plays an audio file present on your computer, in the background.
+    - The argument to pass is either the absolute or relative path of the audio file.
+    - For eg; playaudio Examples/output.mp3